TEL AVIV. Historians believe that about one-fifth of the art works in

 in Rijswijk, not far from The Hague.
 In the warehouse, 233 items awaited

-her: paintings, embroidered rugs and silver utensils - all belonging to her
+her: paintings, embroidered rugs and silver utensils - all belonging

 parents.
-That was only a small part of the vast amount of property looted by
+That was only a small part of the vast amount of property

 the Nazis.
-It had been transferred to the Dutch government at the end of
+It had been transferred to the Dutch government at the end

 World War II, with a view to returning it to its owners.
-But in Holland, as
+But in Holland,

 in most European countries, almost nothing was done for decades.